Iheve/distributed-make/readme.md

 ```
 You will generate two files : /tmp/hostfile and /tmp/hostfile.cfg

-* You can choose the range of EnsimagPC:
+* You can choose the range of Ensimag PC:
 ```
 ./get_host.py -a 20 -b 100
 ```